Environmental Studies FSP Southern AfricaJohannesburg, South AfricaWindhoek, Namibia

 Program At a Glance

 ABOUT THIS PROGRAM

-The foreign study program in southern Africa highlights the global perspective of the Environmental Studies Program.
 This regional program gives students firsthand experience with issues of conservation, population, and resource use and management in southern Africa with the central theme being the intersection of conservation and human development.
 The climate of the region is dry, the environment is fragile, and people often struggle to sustainably use and manage scarce common-pool resources such as land and water.
 Historical processes have also left many groups economically vulnerable and without access to important social and environmental services.
-These conditions magnify environmental issues and offer important academic opportunities.
-The program is heavily experiential: students spend the majority of their time directly engaging with local African landowners and staff at local NGOs and research centers under the guidance of the Dartmouth faculty.
-The program involves considerable travel in South Africa and Namibia, and much of the time we are camping.
+As participants will observe, these conditions further magnify environmental issues.

 THE STUDY ABROAD EXPERIENCE

 This program is limited to juniors and seniors.

 One of the following courses in preparation.

 AAAS 15/HIST 66: History of Africa since 1800